Everyone loves French croissants, but how much do you know about them?

 - Croissant connoisseurs insist croissants should only be eaten for breakfast, maybe brunch.
 I tried eating a croissant for lunch once, and my friend practically slapped the croissant out of my hand.

 - Say no to buttering your croissant.
 It’s already loaded with butter.
-And another thing, in general, French people butter their bread in restaurants.
+And another thing, in general, French people DO NOT butter their bread in restaurants.

-- Sometimes, French people dunk croissants in their café, but this is “usually” done in private or at home with your family, not in public.
+- Sometimes, French people dunk croissants in their café, but this is “usually” done privately or at home with your family, not in public.
 That doesn’t mean that people don’t do it in public because it happens.
-Also, it’s better to get a margarine croissant to dunk in your coffee.
-The butter croissants leave an oil slick

 Because of the growing number of croissants made with margarine instead of butter, there has been a gradual change of shape between butter croissants and butterless croissants.